|||PUBLICATIONS

 We exhibited our COWO coconut- wool panels as a part of the VAMO exhibition at the Venice Architecture Biennale that opened to public in 2025.

 COWO: A Tufted Coconut–Wool Composite for High-Performance Thermal and Acoustic Insulation.
-ICBMC: International Conference on Building Materials and Construction, Tokyo, 2026(Under Review).
+ICBMC: International Conference on Building Materials and Construction, Tokyo, 2026(presentation).

 Keywords | Underwater Vehicles, Energy Systems, sustainable fuels